Louisiana Tech vs. UTEP NCAA Football Odds, Plays and Insights | October 16, 2021

 UTEP Stats and Trends

-- This year, the Miners are winless against the spread when entering a game as an underdog of 7 points or more.
+- This season, the Miners are winless against the spread when entering a game as an underdog of 7 points or more.

-- UTEP's games this season have eclipsed the over/under two times in five opportunities (40%).
+- UTEP's games this season have hit the over on two of five set point totals (40%).

-- The Miners have turned the ball over 11 times this season, three more turnovers than the Bulldogs have forced (8).
+- The Miners have turned the ball over three more times (11 total) than the Bulldogs have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.